JHU-PL-Lab/www-fpse/style-guide.md

 9. Use libraries like `Core` whenever possible instead of "rolling your own."
 At the end of the day, it's not worth it to re-invent the wheel when there's correct, efficient code out there designed by OCaml experts and used/bugtested by thousands of people.
 The only exceptions are 1) when we tell you not to use a certain library for pedagogical purposes and 2) when literally no library exists for your specific task.

 10. Generally you should be writing functional code, with no mutation.
-However, OCaml does have mutable data structures like refs and arrays, and sometimes there are cases where mutation and other non-functional constructs are useful.
+However, OCaml does have mutable data structures like refs and arrays, and sometimes there are cases where mutation and other non-functional constructs are important.
 Use them judiciously; don't shy away from mutation if it makes your code more elegant, but do not put for-loops everywhere either.
-Also for some homework problems you will be required to avoid mutation.
+For some homework problems you will be required to avoid mutation.

 ## Naming Conventions